Cumbria Tourism (“we” or “our” or “us”) are committed to protecting and respecting your privacy.

 e.
 To notify you about changes to our service.

 f.
 To regularly update you about our services and promotions in e-Newsletters if you have consented to be contacted for this purpose.

-4.4 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users (for example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day).
+4.2 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users (for example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day).
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target (for example, women in SW1).
-We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.

 5. Disclosure of your information

-5.2 We may disclose your personal information to third parties only in the following circumstances:
+We may disclose your personal information to third parties only in the following circumstances:

 a.
-In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets purely for the purpose of continuing the same contact activity as previously agreed.
+In the event that we sell or buy any business or assets, we may disclose your personal data to the prospective seller or buyer of such business or assets purely for the purpose of continuing the same contact activity as previously agreed.

 b.
-If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets.
+If we or substantially all of our assets are acquired by a third party, personal data held by us about our customers will be one of the transferred assets.

 c.
 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Terms and Conditions and other agreements; or to protect the rights, property, confidential information or safety of our Website, customers, affiliates or others and in particular if we are required to prevent any fraud or fraudulent transactions.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.